neo4j/neo4j-python-driver/docs/source/api.rst

 ..
 Note::

-    The server or all servers of the cluster need to support impersonation.
+    If configured, the server or all servers of the cluster need to support impersonation.
     Otherwise, the driver will raise :exc:`.ConfigurationError`
     as soon as it encounters a server that does not.